germanbook/Assignment2/README.md

 Users can create a new patient by clicking the "New Patient" button.

-This opens new window where a user can enter the paient's details in fields.
+This opens new window where a user can enter the patient's details in fields.

 Required fields are marked and must be filled, if they are not filled, an alert informs the user they must be filled.